 For each and every person who battles Dyskinesia, there is an important reason for You to invest in research.
 For the fearful man who has no idea why he cannot control his movements and has lost his job and now is being accused of being a drug addict by his Doctor, it is important; for the lonely woman who suffers from so much pain from her Dyskinesia that she can barely get out of bed and is referred to as lazy, it is important; and for the child who has completely torn her feet apart because she had an episode while in the bathroom and uncontrollably kicked the door and radiator while her parents desperately tried to open the door to help her; it is important.
 These may sound like farfetched examples but I was that Man, I have a friend who is that Woman, and a parent sent me a picture of her daughters' feet which were full of cuts and bruises but thankfully no breaks.
 I cried thinking about how painful it must have been for their daughter and for how frightening that must have been for her Parents.
 This is not okay.
 Please, we need to change this any way we possibly can.

 Dystonia/Dyskinesia is more than the twisting, jerking movements professionals use to define it.
 It is also pain, depression, anxiety, frustration, fear, financial hardship, confidence and independence crushing, relationship altering, and isolating.
 Not just for those diagnosed with the disorder, but also for their partners, children, parents, and friends.
 We live and fight this battle on a daily basis.
-And sadly, it is not always just the disorder we fight, it's the ignorance, lack of knowledge, and the inability of those we trust with our care to admit that they do not know how to fix us.
+And sadly, it is not always just the disorder we fight, it's the ignorance, lack of knowledge and awareness.